 CORY GERATHS, Assistant Professor of Communication.
+Leadership Certificate contact.
 B.A.
 Pepperdine University; M.A. and Ph.D.
 The Pennsylvania State University.
 2021

-KATE HARLIN, Assistant Professor of Post-Colonial Literature.
+KATE HARLIN, Assistant Professor of Post-Colonial Literature and International Studies Coordinator.
 B.A.
 SUNY Geneseo; M.A. and Ph.D.
 University of Missouri.
 2020

-CAMERON HORN, Visiting Assistant Professor of Business.
+CAMERON HORN, Assistant Professor of Business.
 B.A. and M.B.A.
 Bradley University.
 2020

-EZEKIEL C. JARVIS, Professor of Creative Writing and Chair of the Humanities Division.
+EZEKIEL C. JARVIS, Professor of Creative Writing and Director of General Education.
 B.A.
 University of Wisconsin-Milwaukee; M.A. and Ph.D.
 University of Wisconsin-Milwaukee.
 2008